-Our annual cash incentive bonus compensation program promotes our pay-for-performance philosophy by providing all of our NEOs with direct financial incentives in the form of annual cash awards for achievement of certain objective corporate, financial, strategic and, for certain NEOs, individual goals established and approved by our Compensation Committee at the start of the year.
-If we achieve results that are below certain threshold levels, these NEOs receive no cash incentive bonus, while results that are above certain threshold levels result in cash incentive bonuses above target levels, subject to a maximum amount of 125% of target.
+Our annual cash incentive bonus compensation program promotes our pay for performance philosophy by providing all executives and other management-level corporate employees with direct financial incentives in the form of annual cash awards for achievement of certain corporate financial goals established and approved by our People & Compensation Committee at the start of the year.
+If we achieve results that are below threshold levels, these NEOs receive no cash incentive bonus, while results that are above threshold levels result in a cash incentive bonus payout based on a pre-determined scale, subject to a maximum amount of 150% in Fiscal 2023 (up from 125% in Fiscal 2022).